Yandex Cloud

 2. Select Backups.

 3. Find the backup you need using the backup creation time and cluster ID.
-The ID column contains IDs formatted as <cluster_ID>:<backup_IP>.
+The ID column contains IDs in <cluster_ID>:<backup_ID> format.

-4. Click for the backup you need and click Restore cluster.
+4. Click for the backup at hand and click Restore cluster.

 6. Click Restore cluster.

-Managed Service for OpenSearch will launch the operation to create a cluster from the backup.
+Managed Service for OpenSearch will initiate the process of creating a new cluster from the backup.

 To restore a cluster from a backup: